starrymedia/upticknetworkdocs/guides/validators/checklist.md

 # Validator Security Checklist

- Conduct a security checklist survey to go through the security measures of a validator {synopsis}
+ Conduct a security checklist survey to go through the security measures of a validator

 ## Pre-requisite Readings